rickcox/Hexa-Pi/Pi-Panel_PCB/README.md

   buttons to control it.
 Nothing has been developed anything here though, but there may be some interesting off-the-shelf options out there.
   The I2C is available on 3 connectors:
-  -1) A QWIIC Connector.
+  - A QWIIC Connector.
-  -2) A Stemma-QT Style connector.
+  - A Stemma-QT Style connector.
-  -3) 0.1 inch headers.
-Included is a 3.3V supply, which may be useful.
+  - 0.1 inch headers.
+Included is a 3.3V supply, which may be useful in some use cases.
-      Again, remembe the currenti **warning** above.
+    This is LDO'd off of the 5V supply, so remember the current **warning** above.

 This was developed in KiCad, and the design files are here.
 The initial PCB's were built by JLCPCB, and partially assembled by them.